-Following a Serious Case Review into the death of a child as a result of obesity, the MSCB Neglect Strategy has been altered to include ‘overweight’ in addition to ‘underweight’ as an indicator of neglect.
+Following a Serious Case Review into the death of a child as a result of obesity, our Neglect Strategy was altered to include ‘overweight’ in addition to ‘underweight’ as an indicator of neglect.

-The Manchester Local Care Organisation have also formed a multi-agency Obesity Steering Group who have formulated robust obesity pathways to be followed by health and social care.
+The Manchester Local Care Organisation formed a multi-agency Obesity Steering Group to develop robust obesity pathways to be followed by health and social care.

 - See our children & young people with potentially acute health conditions resource for the national view on obesity.